tektoncd/pipeline/docs/install.md

 most stable features to be used.
 Set it to "alpha" to allow [alpha features](#alpha-features) to be used.

-- `scope-when-expressions-to-task`: set this flag to "true" to scope `when` expressions to guard a `Task` only.
-Set it to "false" to guard a `Task` and its dependent `Tasks`.
-It defaults to "true".
-For more information, see [guarding `Task` execution using `when` expressions](pipelines.md#guard-task-execution-using-whenexpressions).

 - `embedded-status`: set this flag to "full" to enable full embedding of `TaskRun` and `Run` statuses in the `PipelineRun` status.
 Set it to "minimal" to populate the `ChildReferences` field in the `PipelineRun` status with name, kind, and API version information for each `TaskRun` and `Run` in the `PipelineRun` instead.
 Set it to "both" to